Printing Protocol: Physical ZKPs for Decomposition Puzzles: Introduction

 \subsection{Our Contribution}

-In this paper, we construct a card-based protocol called \textit{printing protocol}.
+In this paper, we construct a generic card-based protocol called \textit{printing protocol}.
 This protocol prints some numbers from the template onto a target area from the grid, and also verifies that the printed numbers do not overlap with the already existing numbers in that area.
 The printing protocol can be used to verify solutions of many decomposition puzzles.
-We also show two applications of it to develop ZKP protocols for two such puzzles: Five Cells and Meadows.
+We show two applications of it by developing ZKP protocols for two such puzzles: Five Cells and Meadows.